aaronpk/draft-parecki-oauth-identity-assertion-authz-grant/draft-parecki-oauth-identity-assertion-authz-grant.md

 : REQUIRED - The Issuer URL of the Resource Application's authorization server.

 `audience`:
-: The audience parameter MUST NOT be used.
+: The audience parameter MUST NOT be used to indicate the authorization server.

 `scope`:
 : OPTIONAL - The space-separated list of scopes at the Resource Application that is being requested.